 - B.A., mathematics and political science; University of Rochester

 Stabbe wanted to be a lawyer, but he also liked math.
 So he majored in math and ended up taking enough classes for a double major in political science.
 He now runs his firm’s trademark practice, giving advice and helping companies register trademarks.
 One issue Stabbe deals with is sponsored website links to competitors’ products, which come up sometimes when someone searches for a product online.
 The question is whether buying and selling keywords to generate sponsored links could confuse customers.
 He doesn’t use math much as a lawyer, but he uses logic every day, and math helps with that.
 “When you make a legal argument, it’s like having building blocks,” Stabbe says.
 “You have to make it flow logically.”

 Manager, Statistical Services at QST Consultations, Allendale, Michigan

-- Bachelor of Science, mathematics; Grand Valley State University
+- B.S., mathematics; Grand Valley State University

 After Armstrong got his master’s degree, he went to work for QST, which helps companies research and develop new drugs by planning how to collect medical data and analyze it.
 Armstrong manages five employees who work with statistics and figures out how to get projects done on time.
 Much of his job is writing computer programs to sort out the findings of studies.
 “Math is inherent in what we do in a lot of things,” Armstrong says.
 At Grand Valley he learned how to write proofs, which is sort of like writing software, because he has to plan where he’s going to end up and sometimes works backwards.